+Want to know where to find a superb Indian Restaurant in Brighton?
 With our finger firmly on the Brighton food scene we know that our restaurant listings would not be complete without a good summary of curry houses, Indian restaurants and street food cafés for Brighton and Hove.
-After all curry has been found to be the nation’s favourite cuisine, with even the Prime Minister attending the British Curry Awards in 2015!

 Situated along Brighton’s busy East Street, Indian Summer is flying the flag for authentic cuisine and is one of the longest running Indian restaurants in the city.
 Here you won’t find that Indian dishes which have been changed for a British palette, instead you will find popular Indian dishes fused from around the country, plus, at the same time the restaurant provides extensive gluten and dairy free dishes which is in keeping with menu choices in India.
 Menu items are easily adapted for those with dietary requirements which is a real bonus.

 Although no frills on the inside or on the outside, this cannot be said for the food.
 A vegetarian Indian restaurant run by a Northern Indian family, the dishes they create and serve up are screaming with authenticity and taste and are mostly vegeterian.
 A great ‘budget eatery’ also: many of their curries under a fiver.
 The beer and wine selection is also great and very affordable.
 They have beers here you won’t have seen anywhere else.